umr-ds/OPPLOAD/README.md

 **Note:** See [RPC binaries (server only)](#rpc-binaries-server-only) section above!

 **Note:** It is only possible to receive and return one file per call.
 If more files should be returned, you have to pack them (e.g. `tar`).
 Furthermore, the `return_type` of the procedure has to be `file` to instruct the server to return the path in the result as a file.

+### Known Bugs

+fast mode: crash after two cleanup actions after some jumps, due to an update manifest which doesnt belong to the server Cleanup works only once for each server-server/client combination.
+Dunno why, but assume a uniqueness problem